snowmanam2/SnowmanPolycubeGenerator/Readme.md

 ## Performance

-Using a rather dated FX-8350 processor with 6 computing threads on Ubuntu with no cache generation or input, measured cumulatively:
+Using a rather dated FX-8350 processor with 16 computing threads on Ubuntu with no cache generation or input, measured cumulatively:
-- n=11 in 3 seconds
+- n=11 in 2 seconds
-- n=12 in 14 seconds
+- n=12 in 9 seconds
-- n=13 in 117 seconds
+- n=13 in 74 seconds
-- n=14 in 1119 seconds (19 minutes)
+- n=14 in 722 seconds (12 minutes)
-- n=15 in 9291 seconds (2 hours 35 minutes)
+- n=15 in 5902 seconds (1 hour 38 minutes)

-Memory usage is typically around 5 MB.
+Memory usage is typically around 7 MB.

 ## Cache Files